 As part of the Local Plan consultation, the council received responses from the following prescribed bodies/statutory consultees:

 - Environment Agency;

 - Highways Agency;

 - Natural England;

 - North Yorkshire County Council Highways;

 - North Yorkshire Police;

 - Selby District Council; and

-For information the responses from prescribed bodies are attached as Annex A to the report.
-The Council intends to publish all of the 4945 responses received.
+The council intends to publish all of the 4945 responses received and this information will be uploaded to the council’s website before the end of April.
 However, at this stage in order to address issues regarding data protection, all personal data on responses from individuals (not organisations or businesses) must be removed.
 This task is ongoing and these will be made available publically in due course.